Ricky-Fr/Ableton-MCP-Server-XTouch/MCP-Server-X/README.md

 - Stable versioning system
 - Precise dB curves for volume & sends
 - Adds full key transposition, allowing you to shift any key to another—including modal transformations such as Dorian, Mixolydian, Lydian, and more—applied either to a single track or to the entire song.
-- Many bug fixes and reliability improvements
+- Some bug fixes and reliability improvements

 ---